HuskyCougar/ndjson-utilities/README.md

 I have an alias for this script in my bash run com file (.bashrc).
 Here's how to set it up:

  - Open your bash configuration file using `nano ~/.bashrc`.
- - Add a line at the end similar to: `alias ndjsonnested=/path/to/ndjson_nested_structure.py` (replace `/path/to/ndjson_nested_structure.py` with the actual path to your script).
+ - Add a line at the end similar to: `alias ndjsondeepref=/path/to/ndjson_nested_structure.py` (replace `/path/to/ndjson_nested_structure.py` with the actual path to your script).
- - After saving the changes, source the bash configuration file using `source ~/.bashrc` to reload it and start using the alias `ndjsonnested`.
+ - After saving the changes, source the bash configuration file using `source ~/.bashrc` to reload it and start using the alias `ndjsondeepref`.

 This is a command-line tool that uses the `print_nested_data` and reads ndjson data from either a file or from STDIN and deconstructs the data just as it is shown above.